 It is a Turkish restaurant with fastfood options, on the street to Seaside Promenade, a short walk from Fountains Square.
 It has tall transparent glass windows opening to one of the central streets with people rushing.
 The staff is friendly and quick to serve your order.
 Döner is served with soft bread.
 You can try tantuni, an alternative Turkish fastfood, though it spicy.

-Manqal Doner has couple joints around the city so easy to reach wherever you are in city centre.
+Ajdaha doner has couple joints around the city so easy to reach wherever you are in city centre.
 The staff is friendly and helpful.
 It has couple of sit-ins in a small environment but still tidy, clean and nice.
-Doner bread feels like a traditional bread cooked in clay oven, crusty bread.
-They have döners for all kinds of customers: such as you can order Mangal Durum menu set with a drink and french fries for 8 azn.
+What is so specific is use of local flavour such as herbs and vegetables in doners they serve but in crusty bread.
+However, the taste of those flavours is reflection of our everyday diet.
+They have doners for all kinds of customer budgets and rich, locals of foreigners.